What is Medicare Part A?

 Home healthcare services

-Medicare Part A covers home health care services when deemed medically necessary and ordered by your healthcare provider.
-These services include part-time or intermittent care, including physical therapy, speech-language pathology, occupational therapy, home health aide services and medical social services. * Usually, a home health care agency coordinates the services your doctor orders for you.
-The home health aide services would be included in eligible benefits order by your doctor.
+Medicare Part A covers home healthcare services when deemed medically necessary and ordered by your healthcare professional.
+These services include part-time or intermittent care, including physical therapy, speech-language pathology, occupational therapy, home health aide, and medical social services.

 Medicare Part A covers the entire cost of home healthcare services.
 However, if your doctor orders durable medical equipment for your use at home, this is covered under Medicare Part B. You are responsible for 20% of the Medicare-approved amount.